 Later, during my MSc in Brain and Cognition at the Pompeu Fabra University, I had the opportunity to work in the computational neuroscience field investigating functional brain dynamics in Alzheimer’s Disease.

-I am excited to be joining the SOCIAL CDT cohort and to be part of a group of people with diverse backgrounds and interests.
+I am excited to be joining the Social AI CDT cohort and to be part of a group of people with diverse backgrounds and interests.

 Brain Based Inclusive Design